Get Lost in Nature at Myakka River State Park

 Sarasota FL

 Another State Park to check out is Jonathan Dickinson State Park on Florida’s East Coast.
-The Loxahatchee River, Florida’s first federally designated “Wild and Scenic River,” winds its way through the park under a canopy of cypress trees.
+The Loxahatchee River, Florida’s first federally designated “Wild and Scenic River,” winds through the park under a canopy of cypress trees.